 Maryland Does Not Have Comprehensive Assisted Reproduction Laws

-While Baltimore is a popular location for ART treatments, due to its high concentration of fertility clinics, Maryland law does not have comprehensive assisted reproduction laws.
+While Baltimore, Annapolis, Bel Air, and the rest of Maryland are popular locations for ART treatments, due to its high concentration of fertility clinics, Maryland law does not have comprehensive assisted reproduction laws.
 Maryland law does, however, recognize that when a married woman undergoes IVF, her husband is deemed the legal father.
 Problematically, however, Md.
 Code, Estates & Trusts §1-206(b) specifically addresses the rights of a married husband, and not those of a same-sex spouse or unmarried, committed partner.
 In these cases, the couple should discuss their options, such as second-parent adoption or a birth order with a reproductive technology attorney.

 Legislators have proposed bills that clarify the state’s stance on surrogacy and other ART processes, but these attempts have been unsuccessful thus far.
 If you have questions about the current state of Maryland’s assisted reproduction laws, contact James E. Crawford, Jr. & Associates for more information.

 Additionally, ART laws vary dramatically from state to state.
 (Currently, federal law does not address family law issues arising out of reproductive technology.)
 If you are considering an out-of-state donor, surrogate, or ART procedure, you should proceed with caution.
 For example, some states forbid surrogacy and will not enforce a surrogacy agreement.
 An experienced reproductive technology attorney can help you understand the potential legal risks involved with out-of-state procedures, donors, and surrogates.

 How Can a Reproductive Technology Attorney Protect Your Rights?

 Due to the piecemeal nature of Maryland’s ART laws, you should consult with a reproductive technology attorney before attempting any type of reproductive process.
 An attorney can help you: